 - Changes in the cervix (cervical factor).

-- EOD.
-In these cases where the reason for the couple's infertility is not known, the specialist may choose to begin performing AI.
+- Unexplained infertility.
+In the cases where the reason for the couple's infertility is not known, the specialist may choose to begin performing IUI.

-However, AI is also used for women without a partner or for couples of women who wish to become pregnant and, in principle, do not have any infertility problems.
-In this case, AI would be performed with sperm from an anonymous donor.
+AI is also used for women without a partner or for same sex female couples who wish to become pregnant and, in principle, do not have any infertility problems.
+In this case, AI would be performed with sperm from a donor.

-You can get much more information about artificial insemination in this link: Artificial insemination (AI): What Is Artificial Insemination (AI)? - Process, Cost & Types.
+If you would like to read more about intrauterine insemination, then please click the following link: What Is Artificial Insemination (AI)? - Process, Cost & Types.

 In vitro fertilization (IVF)

-As the name suggests, the union between the egg and sperm in IVF takes place in the laboratory, in vitro.
-For this, it is necessary to perform an ovarian stimulation on the patient and obtain the eggs by follicular puncture.
+As the name suggests, the union between the egg and sperm in IVF takes place in the laboratory, in vitro, the latin for "in glass".
+For this, the patient needs to undergo ovarian stimulation and the specialist obtains the eggs by follicular puncture, or ovum pickup.
 Subsequently, these eggs are placed in contact with a previously obtained and prepared semen sample, so that fertilization can take place.

-The embryos generated after fertilization remain in culture for a few days, to finally transfer them to the woman's uterus in order to produce pregnancy.
-Generally, it is decided to transfer a single embryo in each embryo transfer, so if there are more embryos of good quality, they can be vitrified for future transfers.
+The embryos generated after fertilization remain in culture for a few days, after which they are transfered to the woman's uterus in order to produce pregnancy.
+Generally, it is decided to transfer a single embryo in each embryo transfer, and if there are "leftover" embryos of good quality, they can be vitrified for future transfers.

 - Low ovarian reserve.